ElCucumber/androidProjectDevelopment/README.md

 Previous WhatsApp installation methods were difficult for new users to follow or of varying success.
 The point of WhatsTab is to make it easy for people to use WhatsApp on your device.
-Feel free to contact me
+Feel free to contact me.